Tipser/slate/source/includes/_tipser-widget.md

 Instead of (or in addition to) replacing elements marked by attribute, you may want to import content from Tipser's CMS (Contentful) to your page with `.mountContent` function.

-_Prerequisites:_ you need to have a Contentful Shop created and configured (which is typically done by Tipser staff) and dedicate part of your page for Tipser Shop.
+_Prerequisites:_ you need to have a Contentful content created and configured (which is typically done by Tipser staff) and dedicate part of your page to inject that content.

 `mountContent` function accepts two parameters: